yangellen/Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [x] Add color to the background and round the edge of labels.
 - [x] Allow user to split the bill.
 - [x] Settings page to change the default tip percentage and have the main page reflect the new default value.